 Our goals include increasing each child’s capacity to reason and encouraging a spirit of inquiry in a creative learning environment.
-Most of all, St. Anne’s wants your child to know that he/she is a worthy person, acceptable and loveable just as God made him/her.
+Most of all, Saint Anne’s wants your child to know that he/she is a worthy person, acceptable and lovable just as God made him/her.
 Having a good self-concept and the opportunity to learn are gifts that last a lifetime.

 The Day School curriculum has evolved over the years as more and more research has been done about brain development and the different learning styles of human beings.
 We have gleaned knowledge in early childhood development through many sources and experts including Howard Gardner’s work on the Multiple Intelligences Theory, Mel Levine’s work, “A Mind at a Time”, and the incredible work being done in Reggio Emilia, Italy, that educators from all over the world are studying.